 The member shall be provided a written notice of the reason for proposed expulsion.
-The notice shall include a description of the member’s right to a hearing.
-If a member requests in writing a hearing within forty-five (45) days of receipt of the expulsion notice, the Board shall give the member an opportunity to be heard on the expulsion within ninety (90) days after the date of the expulsion notice.
+The notice shall include a description of the member’s right to petition the Board for reconsideration of the member’s expulsion, as well as the time period within which a petition must be filed.
+If a member petitions the Board for reconsideration in writing within forty-five (45) days of receipt of the expulsion notice, the Board shall reconsider the expulsion within ninety (90) days after the date of the expulsion notice.

 Section 7.
 Payments Upon Expulsion, Termination or Limitation of Services

 If a member is expelled by the Board or if the membership is terminated by operation of these Bylaws:

 (a) The Credit Union shall pay to the member upon expulsion or termination, or involuntary account closure, funds the member has on account as funds become available and after deducting any amounts due to the Credit Union.
 Payments under this paragraph shall be subject to Article VIII, Section 3(b) and (c) and any rights and limitations under applicable law.